AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Mathematical structures on the sets

-laws of our world, in general abstract sets of introducing mathematical structures - additional information on the
+sets - additional information on the properties

-properties and relationships between elements.
+and relationships between elements.
 They can be algebraic operations such as addition and multiplication (thus

-arise primarily groups - §B.6 " Unification
+arise primarily groups - §B.6 "Unification

 of fundamental interactions.
 Supergravity.
-Superstrings ", part "Symmetry in physics
+Superstrings", part "Symmetry in physics

-- Groups of transformations, calibration groups" , further circuits
+- Groups of transformations, calibration groups", further circuits,

-, bodies , vector spaces ... ), ordering relations and logical operations ( equations
+bodies, vector spaces ... ), ordering relations and logical operations (equations

-and inequalities , ordered sets, Boolean algebras ,
+and inequalities, ordered sets, Boolean algebras,

 ...) , introduction

-of metrics for determining "distances" ( metric spaces ), topology - see below.
+of metrics for determining "distances" (metric spaces), topology - see below.
 The proper set on

-Isomorphism (Greek isos = same, identical , morph =
+Isomorphism (Greek isos = same, identical ; morph =

-shape ) is a mapping between two sets
+shape) is a mapping between two sets

-with the same structure, which is mutually unique ( bijective)
+with the same structure, which is mutually unique (bijective)

 and retains all the properties introduced by the mathematical